terraform-aws-modules/terraform-aws-eks/README.md

 ### EKS Auto Mode

 > [!CAUTION]
-> Due to the current EKS Auto Mode API, to disable EKS Auto Mode you will have to explicity set:
+> Due to the current EKS Auto Mode API, to disable EKS Auto Mode you will have to explicitly set:
 >
 >```hcl
 >compute_config = {